 Of course.
 A watch was expensive, and infantry soldiers could not be expected to equip themselves with the latest fashion just because they went to war.
 Thus this band designed to hold your pocket watch.
 Such "wristlets" had been worn by British soldiers for 40 years.
 The sort of transitional stopgap than any student of shifting technology has to savor, like those little wheeled stands that people used to tuck under galvanized metal garbage cans before they realized they could construct them with attached wheels.

 Pocket watches linger on as affectations and items of nostalgia.
-The U.S. Army did not stop including a watch pocket in its uniform trousers until 1961, a fact that I should not know off the top of my head, but that I do.
+The U.S. Army did not stop including a watch pocket in its uniform trousers until 1961, a fact that I should not know off the top of my head.
+But I do.